 Gloria Oiyahumen Anetor is a First-Class graduate of the University of Ibadan in Health Education and was a Federal Scholar for her undergraduate studies.
 She obtained the doctorate from the same University in Health Education with a focus on nutrition education.
 She was mentored by late Professor James Abodurin Ajala Ed.D., M.P.H.
 (Boston University, USA), a renowned public health and health education specialist and Professor Benjamin Ogundele, PhD (Ibadan, Nig.).
 She also obtained a master’s degree in Public Health from University of New England, Maine in the United States of America.
 Her initial background was in Nursing, where she holds three diplomas (Nursing, Midwifery and Perioperative Nursing).
 As a professional Nurse, she rose to the rank of Assistant Director Nursing (ADN) at the University College Hospital (UCH), Ibadan from where she joined academics.
-She is currently an Associate Professor of Health Education and Promotion in the Department of Human Kinetics and Health Education, Faculty of Education, National Open University of Nigeria (NOUN).
+She is currently a Professor of Public Health Education in the Department of Public Health Science, Faculty of Health Sciences, National Open University of Nigeria (NOUN).

 She was the Head of Unit, Public Health from 2014 to 2016, pioneer Head of Public Health Science 2016 to 2019, at the Faculty of Health Sciences, National Open University of Nigeria (NOUN).
 She was also the Deputy Dean, Faculty of Health Sciences from 2018-2020.